phuang5/personalwebsite/index.md

 Broadly interested in social relations and population dynamics, I take a relational and structural approach to studying social processes and people's experience therein.
 My dissertation examines how network dynamics and geopolitical conditions shape internal and international migration, such as the [social and political cleavages behind immobility] of Americans.
 My second line of research studies the spatial distribution of social relations, and its application in understanding the [diffusion of infectious diseases] such as COVID-19, and the related [health disparity issues]. <br />

 My methodological work mainly focuses on developing statistical and computational methods to model network relations and population structures (in dynamic and on a large scale).
-I study computational methods for [modelling valued/weighted networks], especially for large networks with high edge variance, under the framework of exponential-family random graph models (ERGMs).
+I study computational methods for modelling valued/weighted networks, especially for large networks with high edge variance, under the framework of [exponential-family random graph models (ERGMs)].
 In another project, we employ loglinear models and simulated annealing for imputation of three-way array data, which can be applied to infer distributions of multiple demographic characteristics in small-areal units.

 <!--
 My research is driven by interests in general questions about how people get along with each other in various social and geographical spaces: how we connect with our neighbors? what drives people to leave a place, and what holds on them to stay? where are people moving, and how new and old settlers of a place make sense of their relationships?